VGMQT/gulp-runner/README.md

 6. Navigate to your localhost address
    (default is http://localhost:3000/)

 P.S.
-Don't forget to remove extra info like keywords, repository and etc. from `package.json`.
+Don't forget to remove extra info like keywords, repository, etc. from `package.json`.

 ## What is this?